 Metabolic Bone Disease Iguana

 Iguanas that do not eat properly suffer from metabolic bone disease.
-See the tail and back toes how thin and crooked they are.
-There was improper calcium balance and subsequent fractures that could have been prevent with the proper diet, proper lights, proper temperature for digestion.
-This iguana is on the radiograph table to get x-rays of his spine as he has recently lost the ability to move.
+See the tail and back toes, how thin and crooked they are.
+There was improper calcium balance and subsequent fractures that could have been prevented with the proper diet, proper lights and proper temperature for digestion.
+This iguana is on the radiograph table to get x-rays of his spine, as he has recently lost the ability to move.

 This veiled chameleon is not feeling well.
 We are performing radiographs to determine if she has eggs present.
 This is a common cause of lack of appetite.
 Chameleons are among the most difficult reptiles to maintain in captivity.
 They have strict requirement for temperature and humidity and light.
 Some hobbyists, when trying to do all these things the best, cause too much light resulting in “sunburn” of the eyes.
 Chameleon’s eyes move independently of each other in the search of prey and give stereoscopic guidance of the long sticky tongue.
 If the eyes are damaged the lizard cannot eat.

 This creature is in good health, has great color and good body condition.

 This is a baby ring-tailed lemur.
 His name is “Zippy”.
 As a baby he spent most of his time on the top of someone’s head – just like he would hold onto the back of his mother in the wild.
 Lemurs are primates, but have a different lineage than the common new world or old world monkeys.
 Whereas, the old world monkeys (Apes, chimps and macaques etc.), share diseases with humans, the lemurs do not.
 This makes them somewhat better pets.
 Lemurs have a social hierarchy that is dominated by the females, therefore the subservient males are better human companions.
 Lemurs have very sharp comb-like front teeth that can lacerate human skin with ease.
 Unfortunately, this is a common occurrence.